ab4marif/Molecular-dynamics-simulation-of-Argon/journal.md

 - The new position coordinates that evolves in time will be stored in a array to keep track of the system.

+#Progress:

+- A general matrix is defined for the different directions, as follows:

+    r = np.zeros((N, D, Timesteps))
+    r[:,:,0] = createCoordinate(N, D)

+- A new function is defined for the unitless expression for the kinetic energy:

+    def kinet_en(mass, v_tilde):
+        T_tilde = 0.5*mass*v_tilde**2

+- All the relevant quantities are scaled to be unitless.

+- the lectures notes are used to derive an expression for the minimal image convention.

+- it is possible to expand the dimensions to any preferable size.

+- A matrix is made in order to store the time evolution of the system:

+    r_tilde = np.zeros((N, D, Timesteps))
+    r_tilde[:,:,0] = unitless_r(r[:,:,0], sigma).

+- A nice animation is added to the main page.

 ## Week 3
 (due before 3 March)